ckrajewski/LeanTaas/README.md

 ## Running Tests

-Open a terminal and cd into the `Zendesk` folder.
+Open a terminal and cd into the `LeanTaas` folder.
 Then:

 1. `npm test`